Random Group Generator

 Frequently asked questions

-Short answers to the main questions about pair-only workflows.
+Short answers to the main questions about random pairing and pair-only workflows.

 When should I use Random Pair Generator?

-Use it when the activity only needs one partner per person and a result that can be used immediately.
+Use it when the activity only needs one partner per person and a random pair result that can be used immediately.

 What if the number of participants is odd?